 Does Bounce Rate Affect Google Rankings?

-Now lets take a look at exactly how wnd if bounce rate is affected in Google’s search rankings.
+Now lets take a look at exactly how bounce rate is affected in Google’s search rankings.
 Search Engine Watch has offered an analysis of a transcribed conversation about this topic between Rand Fishkin, CEO of Moz, and Andrey Lipattsev, Google’s search quality senior strategist:

 Lipattsev believes that for each individual search query in the experiment, the generated interest regarding those specific searches impacts the rankings change rather than just the clicks and bounces.

 He said that if a certain topic is gaining a substantial amount of searches and an increase in social media mentions, Google would pay more attention to that rather than a site getting more clicks.

 Lipattsev says that it is certainly doable to determine exactly what causes a large rankings jump for an individual listing, but Internet-wide, it is much more difficult.